Whale Watching in Sydney: A Comprehensive Guide

 When can you see whales in Sydney?

 The best time to see whales in Sydney is from mid-June to mid-July, when numbers are at their peak.
-The official 2024 whale watching season will kick off in May and continue until November.
-Over 16,000 of these beautiful creatures will pass along our coastline during this period.
+The official 2024 whale watching season will kick off on 18 May and continue until November.

 What is the best time of day to see whales?